sridharbandi/Selenium-Java-Getting-Started-Examples/README.md

  18. [Selenium FluentLenium Cucumber Template](https://github.com/sridharbandi/Selenium-Java-Getting-Started-Examples/tree/master/Selenium-Fluentlenium-Cucumber-Template)

  > If you looking for template which is not in above list, drop me [mail](mailto:sridhar.bandi.ece@gmail.com).
 I can create it for you.

-If you are also looking for Javascript getting started examples, here it is [https://github.com/sridharbandi/Selenium-Javascript-Getting-Started-Examples](https://github.com/sridharbandi/Selenium-Javascript-Getting-Started-Examples)